diegoq48/pa1_cpp_music_player/README.md

     make

-# Alternative Docker
+# Alternative Docker only works if repo is public
 Run docker build on the cloned dir and then run image

+# Running from the binary
+download tar in the latest release tag untar and run the included binary

+# Flatpak